ScriptRaccoon/portfolio-website/src/data/posts/darkmode-toggle-sveltekit.md

 1. does not remember the user's choice,
 2. does not use the user's theme from the system settings.

-To address (1), one might save the preference in the browser's `localStorage`.
+To address (1), one might save the preference in the browser's local storage.
 With every page visit, we check with it if a theme is saved.
 This works well, but it will cause the website to flash because it takes some time to download and execute the JavaScript.

 This is a bad user experience.
 We need the correct theme to be rendered already on the server.
 This will be covered in this post, using **cookies** and SvelteKit's **handle hook**.
 (See the later-added [Bonus](#bonus) section on how to fix this with `localStorage` directly.)